 Tremendous effort was put forth in preparing for the International Festival.
 Music was practiced and rehearsed.
 Lines became memorized.
 Costumes were created.
 Art and research came to completion.
 Some students worked on their dance moves.
 All the while, students continued working on different areas of the classroom and discussing new work and ideas.

 All of the hard work paid off Friday night when all of our guests enjoyed the International Festival together!
 Amazing art work inspired by different continents with research graced the hall leading into the performance.
-Students sang, played bells and shared their knowledge about the Red Cross and their favorite hero, Clara Barton!
+Students sang, played bells and shared their knowledge about the darker stories involving the dark knight, their favorite hero, Batman!
 Our dance students showed the crowd their moves and everyone enjoyed the younger students lines and songs.
 After the performance, everyone immensely enjoyed new bites to eat from countries all around the world and also, the younger students’ artwork as centerpieces throughout the dining areas.
 It is nice that our entire community can enjoy such a grand meal together!

 Students are self-focused on two major ideas this week: breaking a world record and giving back to others.
 A group of students attempted and completed a Checkerboard problem that had a multiplicand a little bit over a Googol and a 4-digit Multiplier.
 The category Googol contains 100 zeros to make its place value.
 Check out our pictures on Facebook!
 Also, Charity Sweetz is a fundraiser created by our students to raise money for people living in Mexico who need assistance; such as: food, housing and education.